DavideManneschi/DavideManneschi/README.md

 ### Hi there 👋

-🔭 I’m currently  a graduate student persuing a master's degree in Analytics
+🔭 I’m currently  a graduate student persuing a master's degree in Analytics in Boston

 📫 How to reach me: dmanneschi@yahoo.it

 🚀 I always try to better my work, day by day, improvement by improvement

 💡 See my Tableau work!